tealvince/SQLayout/README.md

 ## Advanced topics

-* SQLayoutViews support nesting for more complex layouts
+* SQLayoutViews can be nested (one set as an arranged item of another) in order to support more complex layouts, such as centering a collection of variable-sized items.
-* SQLayoutViews implement sizeThatFits:, returning a size that reflects the views laid out within via a dry layout pass
+* SQLayoutOptions calculators can customize behavior, such as skipping a subview when saving a "previous" reference for subsequent views, or to omit a subview from layout when it should be hidden due to external conditions
-* SQLayoutOptions calculators can customize behavior, such as skipping a subview when saving a "previous" reference for subsequent views.
+* SQLayoutContainer can be used to apply sequential layout to non-view based layout items, such a viewModels that precalculate subview frames before the views themselves are created.
+When doing this, as "layoutObserver" can be used to capture and store the bounds calculated for each item during layout.
-* SQLayoutContainer can be used to apply sequential layout to non-view based layout items, such a viewModels that precalculate subview frames before the views themselves are created
+* SQLayoutViews implement sizeThatFits:, returning a size that reflects the views laid out within via a dry layout pass.
+Note that since sizeThatFits: is often called with one or both size dimensions set to CGFloat.max, it's important to keep this in mind when deciding how to layout subview items.
+For instance, mixing a containerTopAligned calculator with a containerBottomAligned calculator will result in a calculated size always matching the fittingSize passed in (even if it is CGFloat.max).
 * SQLayoutViews are intended to be used in both swift and obj-c, but the latter has not yet been tested, so there may be some minor fixups needed
 * SQLayout will be moved into a proper framework in the future.